 8. Force Stop and Clear all Data

 Play Store might be misbehaving due to some leftover data or cache memory.
-Clear old data and cache, go to Settings and open Apps and find the Google Play store.
+Clear old data and cache, go to Settings, open Apps, and find the Google Play store.

-Once inside, I would recommend you to first Force stop the app and then tap on Clear data to Clear all data (this will delete data and cache).
+Once inside, we recommend you first Force stop the app and then tap on Clear data to Clear all data, and it will delete data and cache.

-You might be asked to log in to your Google account again when you open Play Store.
+It might ask you to log in to your Google account again when you open Play Store.
 Do it and see if it helps.

 Repeat the same process, but this time for Google Play Services, which you will only find under Apps.

 9. Check Parental Control Settings